vivzero/LG-14U530-OpenCore/README.md

 ## It works Partially
 - Wi-Fi doesn't work after waking up from sleep. (sometimes)
-- Bluetooth has short range due to AirportItlwm.
+- Bluetooth has short range because of AirportItlwm.
 - VGA Port works, but unplugging detection is broken.

 ## It does not work